AlanU/freestick/README.md

 ### Notes ###
 This code is in a alpha state and currently only works on MacOSX.

-The future versions will support iOS, Android, MacOSX, Windows ,and Linux.
+The future versions will support iOS, Android, Windows ,and Linux.

 We are looking for contributors.
 Contact AlanU for more information